Shinkai Karokhail

-Shinkai Zahine Karokhail (شينکۍ ذهين کړوخېل) is an Afghan politician and rights activist, focusing mainly on the political representation of women and the protection of vulnerable children.
-She was the Afghan ambassador to Canada and served in the Afghan Parliament for 16 years.
+Shinkai Zahine Karokhail (شينکۍ ذهين کړوخېل) is an Afghan politician and rights activist, focusing mainly on the political representation of women and the protection of vulnerably children.
+She was the Afghan ambassador to Canada and served in the Afghan Parliament for 15 years.

 Early life

 Karokhail was born to Pashtun parents in Kabul, Afghanistan, where she attended the Medical College of the Kabul University and graduated with a medical degree.
 Similarly, apart from medicine studying political science, she holds a diploma in English from the National Institute of Modern Languages of Islamabad, Pakistan.
 She speaks Persian, Pashto, Urdu and English.

 Political career

 Karokhail was elected Wolesi Jirga as an MP in 2005 to represent the people of Kabul in the National Assembly of the Islamic Republic of Afghanistan.
 She was re-elected in the 2010 parliamentary elections.
 She was a member and founder the Parliamentary Women Caucus committee and served on the Budget and Finance Committee.
 Their efforts led to a National Action Plan for the Women of Afghanistan by the government.

 Karokhail has a vocal advocate of women's rights, working tirelessly on conflict prevention programmes.

 In 1991, she among others members founded the Afghan Women's Educational Center, initially taking up teaching responsibilities followed by various other posts during the later years.
 In 2002, she became the director of the NGO heading its developmental and management programmes.
 She was also a member of the Afghan women's network.

 She launched a national campaign called "Let's Fight Against Cancer" in collaboration with other notable officials and medical professionals, and her efforts with others led to the establishment of the Afghanistan Cancer Foundation and the creation of an oncology ward at Jamhooriat Public Hospital in Kabul in October 2016.

 Karokhail played a pivotal role in opposing the controversial draft Shia Family Law, which was seen to be oppressing Shiite women and depriving them of many of their rights in a marital relationship.
 After making international headlines, a number of amendments were made to the draft law in order to make it more acceptable.

 Moreover, she was also one of the few voices behind the Elimination of Violence Against Women Bill which was approved by the President of Afghanistan in 2009.
 She was the only parliamentarian alongside other female leaders from various departments to be invited to witness the signing of the bill by President Hamid Karzai.

 In 2021, after the return of the Taliban, she fled to Canada, where her children reside.
 She currently lives in Mississauga.